mxcube/ui-api/beamline.rst

     fill_mode:str,
     beam_divergence:Tuple[float,float]

+    # This is extending the consept of 'actuator' a bit.
+    #
-    # These are in practice unsettable by the UI, but I think it makes sense
+    # These are in practice unsettable by the UI, but they will be displayed,
-    # to treat them as actuators anyway.
-    # 1) they would be updated in the UI in much the same way, with
+    # their values will be accessed and updated with value_changed signals,
-    #    'value_changed' signals, and some relevant states
+    # and they will have some similar states.
-    #    (NOTINITIALIZED, UNUSABLE, FROZEN, possibly MOVING)
+    # (NOTINITIALIZED, UNUSABLE, FROZEN, possibly MOVING).
+    # I think it makes sense to treat them as actuators anyway, also because
+    # this is the way we want to treat normally settable actuators that are
-    # 2) They are equivalent to actuators that are fixed only on some beamlines
+    # fixed only on some specific beamline (e.g. wavelength on a non-tunable
-    #    such as wavelength.
+    # beamline).

 BeamInfo:
 ---------

-    # These functions are Beam specific.
-    # They no longer belong with the rest of the file, which is generic,
-    # but are left here for comparison.
-    #
-    # get_beam_info would be one example of a component-specific multi-value getter.

     class BeamInfoData(NamedTuple):
         """